MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: Experimental Evaluation

-\textbf{Visualization of the Loss Landscape.} To show that the robustness of MIMIR-trained models does not stem from gradient masking, we plot the loss landscape~\cite{NEURIPS2018_a41b3bb3} in Figure~\ref{fig:loss_surface}.
+To show that the robustness of MIMIR-trained models does not stem from gradient masking, we plot the loss landscape~\cite{NEURIPS2018_a41b3bb3} in Figure~\ref{fig:loss_surface}.
 The loss landscape is the visualization of the loss function as parameters change.
 The basic idea is to plot the loss around the optimal parameters.
+Formally, we consider in the 2D case,

+where $\theta_1 $ and $ \theta_2$ are two direction vectors, $\alpha$ and $\beta$ are two arguments of $f_l$.
+In practice, we use the parameters of trained models, i.e., $\theta^*$.
 The landscapes of all models are smooth, i.e., the gradient at a certain point is clear and can also be easily estimated by local average gradients, which means the gradient is masked.

-\textbf{Fine-tuning with Natural Images.} In Table~\ref{tab:plainfinetune}, we show the results of MIMIR and the original MAE~\cite{He_2022_CVPR} with the same hyperparameter.
-We fine-tune 50 epochs for CIFAR-10 and Tiny-ImageNet, 100 epochs for ImageNet-1K.
-Surprisingly, MIMIR outperforms MAE when fine-tuning with natural data.
-We leave further exploration of this finding to future work.